 Use it as a positive time to reflect, review and go on to better and greater times...this does happen!

 While there is definitely a period of healing involved it cannot continue forever.
 Allow yourself 14 days to recover, then get on with your job search, engage a career advisor to assist and start being proactive.

-Recruiters and employers deal with people moving through the redundancy cycle everyday so this fact will be neither new to them or a barrier for you.
-So "throw out" your negative thoughts and concentrate on your skill set, work and personal achievements and document how you can add value to your next employer.
+Recruiters and employers deal with people moving through the redundancy cycle every day so this fact will be neither new to them nor a barrier for you.
+So "throw out" your negative thoughts and concentrate on your skillset, work and personal achievements and document how you can add value to your next employer.

 Approach your redundancy as a chance for your to explore new employers, industry sectors and to broaden your career horizon.
 It is a big world out there, abounding with opportunities and possibilities.
 Being with one employer over a period can lead to tunnel vision and becoming limited/trapped by your comfort zone.